"I don't know that atheists should be considered

 these countries from their corrupt governments.

 These are some of the answers I gleaned over the years.
-As a

 child, I was fascinated with the Nazis.
 I thought the German soldiers were